Charms Office Assistant

 Please be sure to do so as soon as possible so you can keep up with your child’s fee accounts, and ensure that they have turned in all start-up forms.
 We will communicate more about how we are utilizing Charms Office Assistant throughout the year.

 For now, go check it out: http://charmsoffice.com.
 Click on “Login” and enter our school code, which is “passagemusic.”
 If it is your child's first time signing into Charms, your child's "Member Area Password" is their NNPS ID#.
 If you are having troubles signing-in, please contact your child's director for assistance.

-Each students at Passage Middle School is assigned an account for Google Classroom.
-The Passage MS Instructional Technology Coach can assist with students getting in to Google Classroom.
-Your child's director will send home further information regarding how Google Classroom will be used throughout the school year.
+Each students at Passage Middle School is assigned an account for Canvas.
+The Passage MS Instructional Technology Coach can assist with students getting in to Canvas.
+Your child's director will send home further information regarding how Canvas will be used throughout the school year.

 At the beginning of the year, students are required to have specific paperwork completed.
 This paperwork includes the following: Membership Agreement Form, Blue Emergency Card, and Instrument Rental Agreement (only for those who are renting an instrument from NNPS).
 These forms are due by the first Friday of the school year.